react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 Those indicators are all non-exhaustive.

 Similarly, there is no easy way to understand if a library is exposing a native module or not.
-The React Native CLI is facing this difficulty and tries to circumvent it by inspecting the native code and search for subclasses of `*ReactPackage` using complex regular expressions ([example](https://github.com/react-native-community/cli/blob/605c542d18efcb02f217d3c85726fa73a79054c2/packages/cli-platform-android/src/config/findPackageClassName.ts#L35)) due to the lack of a declarative way to express this information.
+The React Native CLI is facing this difficulty and tries to circumvent it by inspecting the native code and searching for subclasses of `*ReactPackage` using complex regular expressions ([example](https://github.com/react-native-community/cli/blob/605c542d18efcb02f217d3c85726fa73a79054c2/packages/cli-platform-android/src/config/findPackageClassName.ts#L35)) due to the lack of a declarative way to express this information.

-Another practical examples of this need are the [React Native Directory](https://reactnative.directory/) attempting to [programmatically infer](https://github.com/react-native-community/directory/pull/870) New Architecture support from the presence of the `codegenConfig` fields in the `package.json` of a library.
-The `codegenConfig` filed is not intended to carry semantic information about New Architecture support, and is definitely a non-exhaustive solution for this problem.
+Another practical example of this need is the [React Native Directory](https://reactnative.directory/) attempting to [programmatically infer](https://github.com/react-native-community/directory/pull/870) the New Architecture support from the presence of the `codegenConfig` fields in the `package.json` of a library.
+The `codegenConfig` field is not intended to carry semantic information about New Architecture support, and is definitely a non-exhaustive solution for this problem.

-While we can continue to build tooling that tries to infer metadata and capabilities of a library, providing a declarative way to declared such capabilites provides a series of benefit:
+While we can continue to build tooling that tries to infer metadata and capabilities of a library, providing a declarative way to describe such capabilities yields a series of benefit:
 * **predictability**: developers can easily understand what a library is capable of doing and if such capability matches their app.
 * **tooling**: tooling can easily consume this information and provide a better experience to developers.
 * **single source of thruth**: a single manifest will act as a source of truth for all those capabilities and flag definition, that can easily be consumed by different platforms to provide a unified way to enable/disable capabilities.
-* **verifiability**: the manifest can be easily verified & linted by tooling to ensure that app & library are not using an incompatible set of compatibilites.
+* **verifiability**: the manifest can be easily verified and linted by tooling to ensure that apps and libraries are not using an incompatible set of dependencies.
 Similarly, the JSON schema we publish can be used to validate the `reactNativeManifest` section.

 ## Use Cases

-This section lists the use case we envision for the `reactNativeManifest` section.
+This section lists the use cases we envision for the `reactNativeManifest` section.

 ### Declaring the type of a project

 For the sake of this RFC, we consider a React Native project as either an app or a library.
-While an app project can contain native modules and components, it's **not** possible for a app to "consume" another app as a library as this would break the native build system invariants (i.e. a single `AndroidManifest.xml` and `Info.plist` file per app, etc.).
+While an app project can contain native modules and components, it's **not** possible for an app to "consume" another app as a library.
+This would break the native build system invariants (i.e. a single `AndroidManifest.xml` and `Info.plist` file per app, etc.).
 If an app projects wishes to distribute some of its native modules or components, they need to be extracted into a library project.

 We're proposing to declare if a project is either a library or an app by adding the `type` field (as `"app"` or `"library"`) to the `reactNativeManifest` section of the `package.json` file.